spurin/tobii-aoi-copy/README.md

 # Latest Update

 I was suprised to see that this utility has had some popularity in China, based on the received Stars.
 I'm not too sure why but I wish you the best :)
-The most recent update also acopies the AOI grouping that exists in a project, if you do not wish to use this, see the previous commits.
+The most recent update also copies the AOI grouping that exists in a project, if you do not wish to use this, see the previous commits.

 # Why this was created